internetarchive/wayback-machine-webextension/appstores/description.md

 **Features**

 • **Save Page Now** - Instantly save the page you are currently viewing in the Wayback Machine.
-Turn on Auto Save Page in settings to save pages that have not previously been saved.
+Turn on *Auto Save Page* in settings to save pages that have not previously been saved, or *Auto Save Bookmarks* to save when bookmarking a page.
 Works while logged out, or log in for additional options.

 • **Oldest, Newest & Overview** - View the first version of a page or the most recently saved in the Wayback Machine.
 Or view a calendar overview of all archived pages.
 Can also use by right-clicking over a page or link.